appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/custom-widget.md

 <dd>

-*Example*: To update the model with selected date once a date has been clicked, add:
+*Example*: To update the model with selected date once a event has been clicked, add:

 ```js
 // JS